The Diamond Model Theory: Shaping The Future Of National Competitiveness

 1. Japan's Automobile Industry:

-• Factor Conditions: Japan has developed highly skilled labor and advanced robotics technology, which are crucial for modern automotive manufacturing.
+• Factor Conditions: Japan has developed highly skilled labour and advanced robotics technology, which are crucial for modern automotive manufacturing.

 • Demand Conditions: Japanese consumers have high expectations regarding quality and fuel efficiency, which pushes local manufacturers to innovate continuously.

-• Related and Supporting Industries: Japan has a strong network of suppliers that provide high-quality materials and parts, which enhances the efficiency and innovation of automobile manufacturers.
+• Related and Supporting Industries: Japan has a strong network of suppliers that provide high-quality materials and parts, enhancing automobile manufacturers' efficiency and innovation.

 • Firm Strategy, Structure, and Rivalry: Intense competition among leading firms like Toyota, Honda, and Nissan drives innovation and efficiency within the industry.